Discover the career path of Stephen Colbert, from the first major opportunity to industry-changing achievements.

 In May 2011, Colbert filed a request with the Federal Election Commission (FEC) asking for a media exemption for coverage of his political action committee, ColbertPAC, on The Colbert Report.

-In June 2011, the FEC voted 5–1 to grant The Colbert Report a limited media exemption, allowing unlimited donations of airtime and show resources to promote the Colbert Super PAC without requiring disclosure to the FEC, but only for ads appearing on The Colbert Report.
-Colbert then filed paperwork for the creation of his Super PAC with the FEC secretary.
+In June 2011, the FEC voted 5–1 to grant The Colbert Report a limited media exemption, allowing unlimited donations of airtime and show resources to promote Colbert Super PAC without requiring disclosure to the FEC, but only for ads appearing on The Colbert Report.
+Colbert formally filed paperwork for the creation of his Super PAC.

-On January 16, 2012, Colbert satirically encouraged his viewers to vote for Herman Cain in the South Carolina primary, stating that any votes for Cain would be considered as direct support for his own possible candidacy.
+On January 16, 2012, Colbert satirically encouraged his viewers to vote for Herman Cain in the South Carolina primary, announcing that any votes cast for Cain would be in direct support of his own possible candidacy.

-In 2012, a Public Policy Polling poll placed Colbert at 5% in the South Carolina primary, one point ahead of Jon Huntsman, despite Colbert not being on the ballot.
+In 2012, a poll placed Colbert at 5% in the South Carolina primary, ahead of Jon Huntsman, despite Colbert not being on the ballot.
+He explored a possible presidential candidacy, signing over control of his Super PAC to Jon Stewart, and forming an exploratory committee for a possible run for President of the United States of South Carolina.

-Since 2012, Colbert has collaborated with the Montclair Film Festival, participating by hosting an annual fundraising event and leading Q&As with various figures.
+Since 2012, Colbert has collaborated with the Montclair Film Festival, which his wife co-founded.
+He has participated every year by hosting an annual fundraising event and leading Q&As and conversations with directors, writers, journalists, and actors.

 Since 2014, Colbert has hosted the Kennedy Center Honors for three consecutive years.

-In September 2015, Stephen Colbert began hosting The Late Show with Stephen Colbert on CBS, a talk program.
+In September 2015, Stephen Colbert started hosting the CBS talk show, The Late Show with Stephen Colbert.

 In 2015, Stephen Colbert received an honorary degree from Wake Forest University as the commencement speaker.

-In 2015, Stephen Colbert was awarded the Outstanding Civilian Service Award, which is the third highest honor within the Department of the Army Civilian Awards, for his significant contributions to the U.S. Army community.
+In 2015, Stephen Colbert was awarded the third highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for contributions to the U.S. Army community.

-In September 2017, Stephen Colbert hosted the 69th Primetime Emmy Awards.
+In September 2017, Colbert hosted the 69th Primetime Emmy Awards.

 In 2017, Colbert hosted the 69th Primetime Emmy Awards.